googlecode-mirror/wp-group-restriction/trunk/README.txt

 Access "Groups" from the main menu in order to manage the groups:
 * "Groups > Groups" - to manage Existing Groups
+* "Groups > Pages Access" - to add and remove pages from groups
-* "Groups > Create" - to create a new group
+* "Groups > Access per Page" - to add and remove groups from pages
-* "Groups > Page Groups" - to add and remove pages from groups
+* "Groups > Members" - to add and remove users from groups

 Note: Free Access Pages are pages without a group.